-Classic Balkan baked stuffed peppers with a ground beef and rice filling.
-These flavorful stuffed capsicum (bell or other sweet peppers), filled and then roasted on a bed of tomatoes, will delight your every sense.
+Classic Balkan baked stuffed peppers (punjene paprika) with ground beef and rice filling.
+These flavorful stuffed capsicums (bell or other sweet peppers), filled and then roasted on a bed of tomatoes, will delight your every sense.
 Shall we?

-Although there are several dishes based on stuffed vegetables in the Balkans, classic stuffed peppers are everyone’s favorite by far.
+Although there are several dishes based on stuffed vegetables in the Balkans, classic stuffed peppers, or punjene paprike, are everyone’s favorite by far.

 Please note that classic stuffed peppers are a dish for which we recommend you use the ingredients listed above (except these specific peppers which you may not have in your store).
 The dish changes in flavor greatly with each substitution.